pentatrax/cego-interview-assignment/README.md

 You could also add a IP whitelist to the solution which would stop anyone not added to the whitelist from accessing it.

+Ultimately the solution should redirect you away from `host.com/archiveUsers.php`, to make sure people didn't tinker with the solution after use.

 *You can always overengineer it.*